infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 Components key is an object that can have multiple items added.

-> Key represents the name that is going to be used for this component in this block/component and the prefix used in tha attributes (more on this later).
+> Key represents the name that is going to be used for this component in this block/component and the prefix used in the attributes (more on this later).

 > Value represents the real component name that you have in your project.